maximilien/musings/blogs/ai/5/outline.md

 * Code review and quality assessment of AI output
 * Ethical considerations and bias in generated code

+Where AI-Driven Development is Heading
+* Progression is fast so we can assume quaterly progress
+* Ability for agent development loop to automate completely requirements -> production code is real
+* Concerns about Human Judgement could be automated with AI as well -- an PM agent!
+* Human - customer relationship will still be key
+* Extracting / understanding / and translating customer requirements so that agents build the right thing should be focus for humans
+* All humans become assisted

 Best Practices for AI-Driven Development
-* Treat AI as a junior developer: review everything
+* Treat AI as a junior developer: review as much as possible
+* Eventually for some tasks you can skip review if you have good tests in code base
-* Use AI for first drafts, human refinement for final code
+* For tricky code sse AI for first drafts, human refinement for final code using AI to help
 * Maintain strong testing practices — AI can help write tests but shouldn't be sole quality gate
-* Version control discipline: commit messages should reflect AI assistance
-* Document AI-generated sections for future maintainability
-* Build feedback loops: correct AI mistakes to improve future prompts
+* Build feedback loops: linting, builds, tests (unit, integration) that help ensure you have way to avoid regression and new bugs
+* Keep improving your tests everytime new features are added or bugs are fixed or system is updated.

 The Changing Role of the Developer
 * From writing code to directing code generation
 * New skills: prompt engineering, AI output evaluation, system orchestration
 * The importance of understanding fundamentals even when not writing code directly
+* The importance of architecture and day-2 operations -- lifecycle of systems
+* Understanding the goal of the project:
+  - is this a prototype that will go nowhere?
+  - or is this a project that will be deployed to many users?
+  - criticality of the system: human lives, assets, or money
 * Career implications: juniors learning differently, seniors becoming AI directors
 * Team dynamics: pair programming with AI as the pair
 * [Research job market trends for AI-augmented developers]